 A horse opening its mouth wide to grasp a handler's arm, shoulder, or neck is a highly aggressive and dangerous act.
 Among the injuries to handlers from horses, 3 to 4.5% are due to bites.
-A horse that attempts the grasping bite has no respect for humans.
+A horse that attempts a grasping bite has no respect for humans.
 Most of these horses should be euthanized, humanely put to death, as they are a highly dangerous menace to handle and should not be bred.
-Stallions and some boss mares are most likely to aggressive bite and must be watched carefully.
+Stallions and some boss mares are most likely to aggressively bite and must be watched carefully.

-Kicking
+Kicking:

 Horses can kick with the strength, speed, and accuracy to kill a mountain lion attempting to attack.
 Horses are agile and will kick with both hind legs with pinpoint accuracy when in great fear.
+The kick zone using both hind legs is about 6-9 feet.
+Horses cannot do a sweeping kick with one hindleg to the outside as well as cattle.
+However, they can hop forward raising both hind feet off the ground, twist their lumbar region and pelvis and kick one leg sideways at head height.
 One leg kicks to deter a nuisance may be used to discourage harassing dogs, other horses, and sometimes humans.
+Adult horses do not usually kick humans, except for when they are startled from behind or defensive due to fear of injury.
+Handlers should never approach a horse directly from behind.
+This is their blind spot and being startled can cause the horse to kick.
+Additional precautions when working near the hindquarters of horses are: